reinert/requestor/README.md

 Besides, we value **code traceability**.
 So code generation is the last option in design decisions.
 Whenever a new requirement appears, we strive to develop a good design solution that allows the user to write less code and achieve the desired results.
-If something proves to be inevitably repetitive on the user side, after achieving the best possible solution, then code generation is used to save the user from repetitive work.
-Still, leveraging Requestor's components, people will probably automate most of their work using fundamental object-oriented techniques like abstraction and composition.
+If something proves to be inevitably repetitive on the user side, after reaching the best possible design, then code generation is used to save the user from repetitive work.
+Still, leveraging Requestor's components, people will probably automate most of their work using fundamental object-oriented techniques like inheritance and composition.
 This way, they will better comprehend what is going on and have complete control of the coding flow.

 Requestor was inspired by successful HTTP Client APIs in other ecosystems like Python Requests, Angular HttpClient, Ruby Http.rb, and JAX-RS Client.